evilsocket/legba/docs/install.md

 # Installation

+### Binaries

+Download one of the precompiled binaries from the [project latest release page](https://github.com/evilsocket/legba/releases/latest).

 ### Cargo

 Legba is published as a binary crate on [crates.io](https://crates.io/crates/legba), if you have [Cargo installed](https://rustup.rs/) you can: